ust-archive/ust-class-quota-schedule/README.md

-# Quota (Data) @ UST
+# UST Class Quota Schedule

-This repository contains
+This repository contains:

-1. The historical class quota data of HKUST (from 2023-24 Spring)
+1. The (historical) class quota & schedule data of HKUST.
 2. The GitHub Action that updates the data regularly.

+> [!NOTE]
-The default period of update is 5 minutes.
+> The update period is 5 minutes.

 ## Structure